johnnygoo321/SmartLights/README.md

 LED_BRIGHTNESS = 25      # Set to 0 for darkest and 255 for brightest
 LED_INVERT     = False   # True to invert the signal (when using NPN transistor level shift) LED_CHANNEL    = 0       # set to '1' for GPIOs 13, 19, 41, 45 or 53
+LED_SECONDS    = 0.01    # Speed it takes to light up a single LED
+LED_BRIGHTNESS_ANIMATION_LIB = 0.5 # Brightness range for the Adafruit Animation Library is 0 to 1
+LED_PIN_ANIMATION_LIB = board.D18  # Animation Library Pin
 ```

 On top of that, you are going to want to create a .env file in the root of the smartLights_app and smartLights_server folders